-2. Each person on the slate must affirm his or her willingness to serve if elected.
-If a person refuses to serve, his or her name will be removed from the slate and, if the number of nominees drops below six, the next-place person (or persons) will be added and asked to affirm his or her (or their) willingness to serve.
+2. Each person on the slate must affirm his/her/their willingness to serve if elected.
+If a person refuses to serve, his/her/their name will be removed from the slate and, if the number of nominees drops below six, the next-place person (or persons) will be added and asked to affirm his/her/their willingness to serve.